Inner German border: Escape methods

 The traffic was not one-way; thousands of people migrated each year from West Germany to the east, motivated by reasons such as marital problems, family estrangement and homesickness.
-A number of Allied military personnel, including British, French, German and United States troops, also defected.
-By the end of the Cold War, as many as 300 United States citizens were thought to have defected across the Iron Curtain for a variety of reasons – whether to escape criminal charges, for political reasons or because (as the St. Petersburg Times put it) "girl-hungry GI's [were tempted] with seductive sirens, who usually desert the love-lorn soldier once he is across the border."
+A number of Allied military personnel, including British, French, West German and United States troops, also defected.
+By the end of the Cold War, as many as 300 United States citizens were thought to have defected across the Iron Curtain for a variety of reasons – whether to escape criminal charges, for political reasons or because (as the St. Petersburg Times put it) "girl-hungry GI's [were tempted] with seductive sirens, who usually desert the love-lorn soldier once he is across the border".
 The fate of such defectors varied considerably.
 Some were sent straight to labour camps on charges of espionage.
 Others committed suicide, while a few were able to find wives and work on the eastern side of the border.

 Order to fire

 From 1945 onwards, unauthorised crossers of the inner German border risked being shot by Soviet or East German guards.
 The use of deadly force was termed the Schießbefehl ("order to fire" or "command to shoot").
 It was formally in force as early as 1948, when regulations concerning the use of firearms on the border were promulgated.
 A regulation issued to East German police on 27 May 1952 stipulated that "failure to obey the orders of the Border Patrol will be met by the use of arms."
 From the 1960s through to the end of the 1980s, the border guards were given daily verbal orders (Vergatterung) to "track down, arrest or annihilate violators."
 The GDR formally codified its regulations on the use of deadly force in March 1982, when the State Border Law mandated that firearms were to be used as the "maximum measure in the use of force" against individuals who "publicly attempt to break through the state border".
 The GDR's leadership explicitly endorsed the use of deadly force.
 General Heinz Hoffmann, the GDR defence minister, declared in August 1966 that "anyone who does not respect our border will feel the bullet."
 In 1974, Erich Honecker, as Chairman of the GDR's National Defence Council, ordered: "Firearms are to be ruthlessly used in the event of attempts to break through the border, and the comrades who have successfully used their firearms are to be commended."

-The Schießbefehl was, not surprisingly, very controversial in the West and was singled out for criticism by the West Germans.
+The Schießbefehl was very controversial in the West and was singled out for criticism by the West Germans.
 The GDR authorities occasionally suspended the Schießbefehl on occasions when it would have been politically inconvenient to have to explain dead refugees, such as during a visit to the GDR by the French foreign minister in 1985.
 It was also a problem for many of the East German guards and was the motivating factor behind a number of escapes, when guards facing a crisis of confidence defected because of their unwillingness to shoot fellow citizens.